 Because the Kingdom is still in negotiations for its retirement from the European Union, the UK government absolutely needs to counterbalance the trade advantages he will lose over the Brexit.
-As the EU and Vietnam should have put in application the EVFTA, a potential exit of the UK may it also exit it of the FTA.
-The UK is still working on its side with Vietnam, either to keep the agreement valid between the two countries, or to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), which is involving Vietnam and many other countries.
+As the EU and Vietnam should have put in the application for the EVFTA, the potential exit of the UK may it also exit the FTA.
+The UK is still working on its side with Vietnam, either to keep the agreement valid between the two countries or to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), which is involving Vietnam and many other countries.
 So, there will be no solution of exemption by searching this way.
-The only way to have an exoneration of import taxes will be to be benefiting of the GSP.
+The only way to have an exoneration of import taxes will be to be benefiting from the GSP.

 2.2.1) The Generalized Scheme of Preferences (GSP)

-To benefit of this measure, you must provide to UK customs, the certificate of origin of your products, proving that they’ve been made in Vietnam.
-Of course, this very advantageous policy isn’t applicable for imports of competitive categories of goods, like clothing, textile and footwear.
+To benefit from this measure, you must provide to UK customs, the certificate of origin of your products, proving that they’ve been made in Vietnam.
+Of course, this very advantageous policy isn’t applicable for imports of competitive categories of goods, like clothing, textile, and footwear.

 2.2.2) The general arrangement

-All the products benefiting of the general arrangement are listed in the Annex V of the REGULATION (EU) No 978/2012 of 25 October 2012.
-You can consult it to know if the goods you’re aiming to import can benefit of it.
+All the products benefiting from the general arrangement are listed in Annex V of the REGULATION (EU) No 978/2012 of 25 October 2012.
+You can consult it to know if the goods you’re aiming to import can benefit from it.

 Depending on the Sensitive (S) or non-sensitive (NS) character of your goods, the import taxes will be respectively reduced or zero.
-Still in the Annex V, you can determine the sensitiveness of a product.
+Still, in Annex V, you can determine the sensitiveness of a product.
 Non-sensitive products are totally exonerated of import taxes, except on agricultural goods.

 2.2.3) Sensitive products

-There are two type of sensitive products, the products subject to ad valorem taxes and other subject to specific taxes.
+There are two types of sensitive products, the products subject to ad valorem taxes and others subject to specific taxes.

-Ad valorem taxes are applied on products of the chapter 1 to 49 and 64 to 97.
+Ad valorem taxes are applied on products of chapters 1 to 49 and 64 to 97.
 On these products, import taxes are reduced of 3.5%.
-It is also applied on textile products mentioned in the chapters 50 to 63.
+It is also applied to textile products mentioned in chapters 50 to 63.
 Here, import taxes are reduced by 20%.